Resumes Aren’t Dead. But They Will Be

 But, does this signify a new wave of recruiting without resumes?
-Are resumes becoming redundant?
+Are resumes becoming redundant in the labor market?
 Are they dead?
 Well clearly not, as not everyone is hiring the IGN way, but it would not surprise me if other technology firms are not already using this approach or may do so in the future off of the back of this success.
 It is likely that we will see a decline in the significance of resumes in the technology sector over the coming years if companies continue to find that they can find high performing candidates this way.

 Even though we are seeing this move toward resume-less recruiting in technology companies, companies in are in general not recruiting without resumes.